ZeroTwoData/Amaterasu-Site/README.md

 P.S.
 The website is hosted by Github pages (in other words you can view the website clicking on the link "github-pages" under the header "Environments" on the right hand side of the screen).

-### SOME IMAGES DO NOT APPEAR SO CLONE THE REPOSITORY TO VIEW THE COMPLETE PAGE!
+### SOME IMAGES DO NOT APPEAR WHILE USING THE GITHUB PAGES ENVIRONMENT, SO CLONE THIS REPOSITORY TO VIEW THE COMPLETE WEBSITE!